Amir-Rastkhadiv/fun-gym/README.md

 - To meet the word limits for GitHub commits, meta tags, and so on, the project designer used [EASYWORDCOUNT](https://easywordcount.com/).

+- ["Am I Responsive"](http://ami.responsivedesign.is/) website was used to make the mock-ups shown in Figure-1.

+- Fun Gym used [Gitpod](https://www.gitpod.io/) IDE as a remote environment for developing the code and applying tools.The development process included regular testing between GitHub pages and Gitpod pages.

 ### RESULTS OF TESTS

 In a [tests](/tests) folder, you can find information related to testing.
 It contains a separate readme file below describing the testing process :